Do you want to stand out in Amazon Search results? Let’s face it, it’s a tough world with stiff competition in every product niche on Amazon.

 Amazon is not just a search engine.
 Amazon is the search engine.
 55% of product searches start on Amazon.
 One out of two people who are searching for a product, go to Amazon before they go anywhere else.
 And most product searches end there.

-So if you’re high in search results for these type of things that people might search for, then you can do well.
+So if you’re high in search results for things that people might search for, then you can do well.

 3 things I learned:

-- 7 figure Amazon sellers that are making bank are doing it with poorly optimized listings (see your opportunity door swing open there?)
+- 7 figure Amazon sellers that are making money are doing it with poorly optimized listings (this is where your opportunity door swing open!)

-- 70% of Amazon’s 2015 Holiday sales were from mobile devices — BUT many sellers’ listings are not geared for mobile (what about yours?)
+- 50% of sales last holiday season were made on smartphones — BUT many sellers’ listings are not optimized for mobile (what about yours?)

-- Amazon should be treated (by us) as a search engine, not a shopping site (it changes your selling approach dramatically)
+3. You should treat Amazon as a search engine, not a shopping site (this will dramatically change your selling approach)

-We work with more than thousand Amazon sellers on most marketplaces.
-Our customers have more than hundred thousand competitors all together.
+We work with more than a thousand Amazon sellers on most marketplaces.
+Together, our customers have more than a hundred thousand competitors.

-So here’s some insights we gained from monitoring what 100,000+ competitors of our customers do:
+So here are some insights we gained from monitoring what 100,000+ competitors of our customers do:

 Just take a look at the graph one more time.
-It shows the number of product price updates that have been made by 100,000+ sellers (note: to show the real picture we have excluded from the graph price changes made by repricers, which doesn’t depict actual human behaviour).
+It shows the number of product price updates that have been made by 100,000+ sellers (note: to show the real picture we have excluded from the graph price changes made by repricers, which don't depict actual human behavior).

-Impressive, uh…?
+Impressive, huh?
 We can clearly see competition increases closer to the Holiday season.
 Sellers update their product prices more often hoping to gain more sales during the Holiday season.

-This is because pricing your items is perhaps the most significant and challenging aspect of the selling process.
+This is because pricing your items is perhaps the most significant and most challenging aspect of the selling process.
 You want to set good profit margins, yet you need to satisfy the customer.
-You want to have a longest Buy Box share, yet you need to be aware of the competition.
+You want to keep the Buy Box share for as long as possible, yet you need to be aware of the competition.

-You know why so few sellers trust auto repricers?
-Yes, they are expensive but not only that.
+Do you know why so few sellers trust auto repricers?
+Yes, because they are expensive but it’s not only that.

 It’s because repricers are evil.
-Sellers find auto repricers lead to more undercutting and problems on Amazon.
+Sellers find that auto repricers lead to more undercuts and cause problems on Amazon.

-Repricers are a race to the bottom pricing game in most cases.
-Of course Amazon is happy with low prices, but that’s not true for the sellers.
+In most cases, repricers are a race to the bottom pricing game.
+Of course, Amazon is happy with low prices, but the sellers are not.